Kizito72/alx-low_level_programming/README.md

 All 0x06.
-C - More pointers, arrays and strings Tasks
+C - More pointers, arrays and strings
+Task